Estonian Auditors’ Association

 SMO 5: International Public Sector Accounting Standards

-Public sector entities in Estonia utilize General Rules for State Accounting which is issued by the Ministry of Finance, and is based on the Estonian GAAP and the International Public Sector Accounting Standards (IPSAS).
-Since 2004, a full accrual accounting and reporting system in accordance with IPSAS has been implemented in Estonia although the EAA indicates that there are some areas where simplified application or non-application of the IPSAS has been opted for.
+Public sector entities in Estonia utilize General Rules for State Accounting (GRSA) which is issued by the Ministry of Finance, and is based on the Estonian GAAP and the International Public Sector Accounting Standards (IPSAS).
+Since 2004, a full accrual accounting and reporting system with reference to the IPSAS has been implemented in Estonia although the Estonian Auditors’ Association indicates that there are some areas where simplified application or non-application of the IPSAS has been opted for.
 According to the Accrual Practices and Reform Experiences in OECD Countries, accrual budgeting was set to be implemented in 2017.

 With no responsibility for the adoption of public sector accounting standards and with an accrual-based system in place, EAA is encouraged to consider indicating how it supports its members in the public sector with training to properly implement the standards and support stronger public financial management.
 This might include training in specialized areas such as performance audits.
 EAA is also encouraged to participate in the standard-setting process of the IPSASB in order to share its experiences with implementing accrual-based standards.